StreisandEffect/streisand/README.md

 1. Clone the Streisand repository and enter the directory

         git clone https://github.com/jlund/streisand.git && cd streisand
-2. Execute the playbook for your chosen cloud provider
+2. Execute the Streisand script
-   * Amazon EC2

-            ansible-playbook new-amazon-server.yml
-   * DigitalOcean

-            ansible-playbook new-digitalocean-server.yml
-   * Linode

-            ansible-playbook new-linode-server.yml
-   * Rackspace

-            ansible-playbook new-rackspace-server.yml
+        ./streisand
-3. Follow the customized prompts to choose the physical region for the server and its name.
-You will also be asked to enter API information for your chosen provider.
+3. Follow the prompts to choose your provider, the physical region for the server, and its name.
+You will also be asked to enter API information.
 4. Wait for the setup to complete (this usually takes around ten minutes) and look for the corresponding HTML and certificate files in the 'generated-docs' folder in the Streisand repository directory.
 The HTML file will explain how to connect to the Gateway over SSL using the provided certificate, or via the Tor hidden service.
 All instructions, files, mirrored clients, and keys for the new server can be found on the Gateway.
 You are all done!

 You can also run Streisand on any number of new Debian 7 servers.
 Dedicated hardware?
 Great!
 Esoteric cloud provider?
 Awesome!
 To do this, simply edit the 'inventory' file and uncomment the final two lines.
 Replace the sample IP with the address (or addresses) of the servers you wish to configure.
 Make sure you read through all of the documentation in the inventory file and update the ansible.cfg file if necessary.
 Then run the Streisand playbook directly:

-    ansible-playbook streisand.yml
+    ansible-playbook playbooks/streisand.yml

 The servers should be accessible using SSH keys, and 'root' is used as the connecting user by default (though this is simple to change by updating the streisand.yml file or ansible.cfg file).